-My forthcoming Duke University Press book is entitled Legions of Boom, and it’s focused on Filipino American mobile DJ crews in the San Francisco Bay Area.
+My first academic book comes out in April 2015: Legions of Boom.
+Published by Duke Univ.
+Press, it’s focused on Filipino American mobile DJ crews in the San Francisco Bay Area.
 I’ve also written on Asian Americans and hip-hop (1,2), retro soul music, and the critical geography of the Kogi BBQ truck, among other essays.
 A portfolio of my scholarly writing is available here.

 I am available as a speaker for campus and community events.

 Since 1993, I have been a DJ.
-I was at KALX FM in Berkeley for 10 years and I’m currently doing a show at Radio Sombra called the Shades of Soul.
+I was at KALX FM in Berkeley for 10 years.
+I DJ private events in case you need one.